sweetest-framework/sweetest/GUIDELINES.md

 ### Add dependencies to the configuration

-sweetest puts dependencies together for you by configuration.
+sweetest provides necessary test dependencies for you through the configuration you provided within the above mentioned module configuration file.
 If you have a complex system under test you don't have to create the dependencies manually.
 In case a type is required by your test, the internal dependency management of sweetest examines the constructors of the dependencies and tries to satisfy all parameters.
-This is a recursive process that goes on until all dependencies are created.
+This is a recursive process that continues until all dependencies are created.

 That's how you declare dependencies in sweetest: